Brausepaul/lorcana-app-importer/README.md

 # lorcana-app-importer

 A simple webpage to create a file readable by the official Lorcana companion app.
-It will take the export.csv from Dreamborn (https://dreamborn.ink) and creates a json file the official Lorcana app can read.
+It will take the exported csv file from Dreamborn (https://dreamborn.ink) and creates a json file the official Lorcana app can read.
 Please read this file in total before using this.

 # Important notes